Ayrshire Scotland -

 [Ref:

-Colin Jose Soccer Historian].
-(The following
+Colin Jose Soccer Historian

 season 1935-36